How to choose an estate agent

 Choosing a sole or multiple agent

-You have to decide whether you are going for one, two or more agents.
-See How many estate agents should I use?
-Clearly, if you are going for a multiple agency agreement, then you can just put your property on with any agent you like, and you don’t really have to chose between them.
+The first decision you have to make is about how many estate agents you should use: Clearly, if you are going for a multiple agency agreement, then you can just put your property on with any agent you like, and you don’t really have to chose between them.

 Select a shortlist of estate agents

 - Ask family, friends and neighbours – it’s always good to have a personal recommendation

-- Compare local estate agents based on the facts: how quickly they sell, how close they come to achieving asking price and how successful they are.
+- Compare local estate agents based on the facts: how quickly they sell property, how close they come to achieving the asking price and how successful they are.
 Our free, impartial tool is constantly updated and gives instant results for the estate agents in your area – see EstateAgent4Me

-- Make sure the agent has experience of selling property like yours – and the best way to do that is to check there are properties similar to yours in the window.
+- Make sure the agent has experience of selling property like yours.
+Check there are properties similar to yours in the window or on their website.

 - Look at the properties that agent sells on Zoopla and Rightmove.
 Are the pictures well taken, and the descriptions clear and relevant?

 - Do not feel pressured to hire the estate agent you bought your house from.
 Obviously, if you were impressed by how they sold your house to you, you might decide to go with them again

-- What is their viewing policy – check they will accompany potential buyers when you are out.
-Do they phone and send around potential buyers straight away?
+- What is their viewing policy?
+Check they will accompany potential buyers when you are out.
+Ask if they phone and send around potential buyers straight away.

 Find out how good they are

 - How quickly do they sell homes on their books?
-What’s their track record with achieveing asking price?
+What’s their track record with achieving the asking price?
 How likely are they to sell a home?
-You can find estate agents in your local area and see instantly how they perform in these areas using our free tool EstateAgent4Me

 - Are they members of an accredited independent ombudsman service?
-Either the Property Ombudsman, Ombudsman Services: Property or the Property Redress Scheme
+Either the Property Ombudsman or the Property Redress Scheme